-\paragraph{GTA5 $\to$ Cityscapes.} As shown in \cref{tab:DA}, our proposed \method achieves the best IoU performance on 13 out of 19 categories, and the IoU scores of the remaining 6 classes rank second.
-Its mIoU is $69.6\%$ and outperforms DAFormer~\cite{hoyer2022daformer} by $1.3\%$.
-Since DAFormer~\cite{hoyer2022daformer} is our baseline, the results prove that mining all unreliable pseudo-labels do help the model.
-Note that there is no need to apply knowledge distillation as ProDA~\cite{zhang2021prototypical} and CPSL~\cite{li2022class} do, which incarnates the efficiency and simplicity of our method and the robustness of our core insight.
-From \cref{tab:DA}, we can tell that by introducing unreliable pseudo-labels into training, \method attains $76.7\%$ IoU on class \texttt{train}, where ProDA~\cite{zhang2021prototypical}, FADA~\cite{wang2020classes}, and ADVENT~\cite{vu2019advent} even fail on this difficult long-tailed class.
+\paragraph{GTA5 $\to$ Cityscapes.} As shown in Tab.~\ref{tab:DA}, our proposed \method achieves the best IoU performance on 13 out of 19 categories, and the IoU scores of the remaining 6 classes rank second.
+Its mIoU is $69.6\%$ and outperforms DAFormer \citep{hoyer2022daformer} by $1.3\%$.
+Since DAFormer \citep{hoyer2022daformer} is our baseline, the results prove that mining all unreliable pseudo-labels do help the model.
+Note that there is no need to apply knowledge distillation as ProDA \citep{zhang2021prototypical} and CPSL \citep{li2022class} do, which incarnates the efficiency and simplicity of our method and the robustness of our core insight.
+From Tab.~\ref{tab:DA}, we can tell that by introducing unreliable pseudo-labels into training, \method attains $76.7\%$ IoU on class \texttt{train}, where ProDA \citep{zhang2021prototypical}, FADA \citep{wang2020classes}, and ADVENT \citep{vu2019advent} even fail on this difficult long-tailed class.

 \paragraph{SYNTHIA $\to$ Cityscapes.} This DA task is more challenging than GTA5 $\to$ Cityscapes due to the larger domain gap between the labeled source domain and the unlabeled target domain.
-As shown in \cref{tab:DA}, our proposed \method achieves the best IoU performance on 8 out of 16 categories, and the mIoU over 16 classes (mIoU$^{16}$) of our method outperforms other state-of-the-art alternatives, achieving $61.6\%$.
-Specifically, \method performs especially great on class \texttt{bus}, which surpasses DAFormer~\cite{hoyer2022daformer} by a large margin of $8.4\%$.
+As shown in Tab.~\ref{tab:DA}, our proposed \method achieves the best IoU performance on 8 out of 16 categories, and the mIoU over 16 classes (mIoU$^{16}$) of our method outperforms other state-of-the-art alternatives, achieving $61.6\%$.
+Specifically, \method performs especially great on class \texttt{bus}, which surpasses DAFormer \citep{hoyer2022daformer} by a large margin of $8.4\%$.

-\paragraph{Effectiveness of Using Unreliable Pseudo-Labels.} We study our core insight, \textit{i.e.}, using unreliable pseudo-labels promotes domain adaptive semantic segmentation, we conduct experiments about selecting negative candidates with different reliability in \cref{tab:abalation_reliable_da}.
+\paragraph{Effectiveness of Using Unreliable Pseudo-Labels.} We study our core insight, \textit{i.e.}, using unreliable pseudo-labels to promote domain adaptive semantic segmentation, we conduct experiments about selecting negative candidates with different reliability in Tab.~\ref{tab:abalation_reliable_da}.
 As illustrated in the table, containing features from the source domain $\mathcal{D}_l$ brings marginal improvements.
 Significant improvements are brought because of the introduction of unreliable predictions.